 In 2009, at least one person was killed in 3,215 of the reported large truck crashes, and injuries were sustained in 53,000 of these truck crash incidents.
 Drivers and other occupants of passenger vehicles are far more likely to be killed or injured in a large truck crash than are truck occupants.

 In 2009, only 14% of large truck crash deaths were truck occupants; 70% of fatalities were drivers and passengers in other motor vehicles, and 14% were pedestrians, bicyclists, or motorcyclists.

-If you or a family member is a victim of a traumatic trucking accident, you’ll find yourself with a million questions weighing on your mind.
+If you or a family member is a victim of a traumatic trucking accident in Atlantic City or the surrounding area, you’ll find yourself with a million questions weighing on your mind.

 - Licensing requirements for truck drivers

 - Limits on consecutive work hours by hours